Characters: Survivor Redemption Island

 - Quiet Young Naive Girl Has a Point: See Wrong Genre Savvy below; coming off the heels of Russell's back-to-back losses and Rob's own loss in the first All-Stars to Amber, it was actually a reasonable assumption that the strategist would take the fall and the nicer finalist could pull off the win.

-- Tagalong Kid: The Youngest finalist at the tender age of 19.
+- Tagalong Kid: The Youngest finalist at the tender age of 19 and was considered one of the biggest goats in Survivor History.

 - Those Two Girls: With Ashley.